dmachard/coredns-gslb/docs/observability.md

 - `gslb_record_resolution_total{name, result}`: Total number of GSLB record resolutions, labeled by record name and result.
 - `gslb_config_reload_total{result}`: Total number of config reloads, labeled by result (success/failure).
 - `gslb_backend_active{name}`: Number of active (healthy) backends per record.
 The `name` label is the FQDN of the GSLB record.
+- `gslb_backend_selected_total{name, address}`: Total number of times a backend was selected for a record.
+The `name` label is the FQDN of the GSLB record, and `address` is the backend IP or hostname.

 You can then scrape metrics at http://localhost:9153/metrics